sublimelsp/LSP-pyright/README.md

 ## Installation

 1. Install [LSP](https://packagecontrol.io/packages/LSP) and [LSP-pyright](https://packagecontrol.io/packages/LSP-pyright) via Package Control.
+2. (Optional but recommended) Install the [LSP-file-watcher-chokidar](https://github.com/sublimelsp/LSP-file-watcher-chokidar) via Package Control to enable functionality to notify the server about new files.
-2. Restart Sublime.
+3. Restart Sublime.
-3. (Optional) Configure pyright for your `virtualenv`.
+4. (Optional) Configure pyright for your `virtualenv`.

 > The [Node.js](https://nodejs.org) is required by this server.
 If `node` is not in your `$PATH`, this package will suggest to install a local Node.js runtime automatically.
 If you instead decide to use `node` that is already installed on your system, make sure that it's at least a version 14.